-The Nina Mason Pulliam Rio Salado Audubon Center’s after-school program for students in grades three through six, is a multi-session nature exploration program in the Rio Salado habitat, a 600-acre park featuring wetlands and wildlife, including jack rabbits, javelinas, beavers, muskrats, coyotes, snakes, lizards, dragonflies, fish and over two hundred bird species.
-One day each week for four weeks students experience the wonders of nature through hands-on, fun lessons.
+The Rio Salado Audubon Center’s after-school program for students in grades 3—6 is a multi-session nature exploration program.
+Activities take place in the Rio Salado Habitat Restoration Area, a 600-acre park featuring wetlands and wildlife, including jack rabbits, javelinas, beavers, muskrats, coyotes, snakes, lizards, dragonflies, fish, and over two hundred species of birds.
+For four weeks, students experience the wonders of nature through hands-on, fun lessons.

 Typically, Audubon Arizona offers River Keepers in collaboration with after-school care programs for low income students.
-Audubon Arizona has secured grant funding to enable it to offer River Keepers at no cost to after-school care providers.
-For more information contact Emily Martell at 602-468-6470 x125.
+Audubon Arizona has secured grant funding to offer River Keepers at no cost to after-school care providers.
+For more information contact Corey Lycopolus at 602-468-6470 x125.